Anne-Hyeyeon/TIL/work-diary/TIL for July 2023.md

 4. `Completed` : The process has been **finished or fulfilled** successfully.
 5. `Failed` : The process was attempted **but encountered an error** or did not meet the desired outcome.
 6. `Pending` : The process is waiting for some **prerequisite or external factor** to be fulfilled before it can proceed.

+# 2023-07-14
+## A hashing function
+- A hashing function is a simple yet powerful algorithm that **takes an input and produces a fixed-size output**, known as a hash value or hash code.
+The purpose of a hashing function is to quickly and efficiently map data of arbitrary size to a unique numerical value.
+This process is often used for data storage, data retrieval, or data validation.

+- - Imagine you have a magical box.
+You can put any item into the box, regardless of its size, and the box will magically transform it into a small, fixed-size package.
+This package is the hash value.
+No matter how big or small the original item was, the package will always have the same size.

+Now, the magical part is that the box has a special property.
+If you put the same item into the box multiple times, it will always produce the same package.
+However, even a tiny change in the item will result in a completely different package.

+In other words, a hashing function takes any kind of data, such as a text string or a file, and applies a series of calculations to transform it into a unique fixed-size package.
+This package is commonly used to represent the original data in a concise and secure manner.

+Hashing functions have various applications.
+They are widely used in computer science, cryptography, and data storage systems.
+They help with tasks such as password storage, data integrity checks, data indexing, and fast data retrieval.